Learn how to identify hypothermia and assign the appropriate ICD-10-CM codes here.

 Patient is a 36-week gestational age female newborn infant, who is brought in today after being born outside of a shopping mall on a cold -11.2 °F (-24 °C) winter day in Deering, North Dakota.
 History showed no prenatal care had been given.
 The infant was found abandoned and gasping, with a heart rate of 50 beats/minute and was immediately brought to the ER.
 She was noted to have bradycardia and apnea, with a rectal temperature of 82.22 °F (27.9 °C).
 Patient was diagnosed with severe hypothermia, and intubation and CPR were immediately performed.

-To locate the code in the ICD-10-CM Index, see Hypothermia (accidental), neonatal, severe (chronic) (Cold injury syndrome) P80.0.
-Confirmed in the Tabular, P80.0 refers to Cold injury syndrome.
+To locate the code in the ICD-10-CM Index, see Hypothermia (accidental), neonatal, severe (chronic) (Cold injury syndrome), P80.0.
+In the Tabular, this code can be verified as:

 We have discussed the ins and outs of accidental hypothermia and how to code for it.
 We have also talked about how to dress appropriately the next time you plan to be exposed to cold temperatures.
 And if a friend or loved one shows signs of hypothermia, you will know the necessary steps to take to keep them safe while waiting for paramedics to arrive.
 Fortunately, my Uncle Jim survived the condition without any problems, thanks to Julie’s help and the care of the medical team.